alaa-alchal/Portfolio/Python & SQL Project/Airbnb Profit Analysis 2022/README.md

   8. Calculate your net profit.

-  9. Risk Analysis: How will our margins change if expenses increase by 10% and 20%?
+  9. Risk Analysis: How will our margins change if expenses increase by 10%?
+I will not calculate scenarios if rent increases by more than 10% because it is        unrealistic for rent to increase by that percentage in a 12-months period which is the rental period for most rental units.

 # Documentation:
 Raw data: